-- a.
-Tail Docking.
-To qualify for exhibit market lambs must be docked such that the tail (dock) is healed and can be lifted from the exterior.
-Lambs that have no dock will not be eligible. - 1.
-Lambs must show lambs teeth. - 2.
-Market/feeder sheep are wethers and ewes only. - 3.
+- 1.Tail Docking To qualify for exhibit market lambs must be docked such that the tail (dock) is healed and can be lifted from the exterior.
+Lambs that have no dock will not be eligible. - 2.
+Market lambs are prohibited from showing yearling teeth.
+Market lambs must show only lambs teeth. - 3.
+Market/feeder sheep are wethers and ewes only. - 4.
 Registered Purebred Breeding Animals - a.
 Flock numbers, and not registration numbers, shall be used to identify all entries.
 Flock numbers and breeder's initials, name or association prefix shall be on commercially used tags attached to the ear or tattooed in the ear for yearlings and lambs bred by the exhibitor.
 Lambs born from a purchased, bred ewe can bear the ear tag of the owner at the time of birth.
 They do not have to have original breeder's ear tag. - b.
-An exhibitor may not use the same flock number on more than one animal during any two consecutive calendar years. - 4.
-Natural Colored Sheep may show in "All Other Breeds" division when a separate division is not offered. - 5.
+An exhibitor may not use the same flock number on more than one animal during any two consecutive calendar years. - 5.
+Natural Colored Sheep may show in "All Other Breeds" division when a separate division is not offered. - 6.
 Certified registered and pedigree listed sheep with certificates are eligible to exhibit.